 What to look for at fast food restaurants

 Have you ever been in a pinch and needed a quick meal from a fast food restaurant?
-Many fast food chains have upped their nutrition game in recent years, making good-for-you choices easy.
+Many fast food chains have improved their nutrition choices in recent years, making good-for-you choices easy.
 By introducing more veggie-filled meals like salads and bowls, these restaurants have expanded beyond the typical cheeseburger-and-fries fare.

 nutritious gas station snacks

 When you're on the road for a long period of time, odds are you're going to get hungry at some point.
 But the further you drive, the fewer eating options you'll notice you have, and when your stomach does start to growl, the nearest gas station may be your only option.

 Grocery Store List